Bonny Doon Vineyard: History

+Reorganization

 The winery has changed focus in recent years from "every day table wines to high-end, boutique vintages".
 In 2006 it sold off its Big House and Cardinal Zin labels, and in 2010 its Pacific Rim brand.
 Reflecting on the decision in an interview with The New York Times, Randall said "My wines were O.K., but was I really doing anything distinctive or special?
 The world doesn't need these wines — I was writing and talking about terroir but I wasn't doing what I was saying.
 I wanted to be congruent with myself."

-As part of his shift in focus, he acquired a 280-acre property in San Juan Bautista in 2009, "Popelouchum," which currently serves as Bonny Doon's estate vineyard.
+As part of his shift in focus, he acquired a 280-acre property in San Juan Bautista in 2009, "Popelouchum," which currently serves as Bonny Doon's estate vineyard in the Central Coast appellation.
 In addition to using the property to grow terroir wines, Grahm plans to use the property to hybridize vitis vinifera grapes that he hopes will be able to withstand extreme drought and "possibly outsmart climate change."

 In 2008, as part of the winery's change in strategy, it sold its old tasting room in Bonny Doon, and relocated to Santa Cruz.
-It currently has its administrative offices and wine cellar in Santa Cruz, and tasting room on Hwy 1 in Davenport, CA.
+It moved its administrative offices and wine cellar in Santa Cruz, and tasting room on Hwy 1 in Davenport, CA. As of 2024, these locations have since closed.

 In 2018, the flagship Le Cigare Volant was reformulated for much earlier consumption (not aging) and priced significantly lower, notably dropping Mourvèdre and using much more Cinsault; the 2018 vintage was branded "Le Cigare Volant Cuvée Oumuamua".

 In 2020, Grahm sold the company to WarRoom Ventures, LLC, but remained as winemaker and a partner with WarRoom.
 This also reduced the lineup from about 15 wines to four, all Rhone varietals, and decreasing the price to $15 to $20 per bottle: the flagship Le Cigare Volant (a red Rhone blend), Le Cigare Blanc (a Vermentino-based white blend), Vin Gris de Cigare (a Rhone-style rosé), and Picpoul (a single-varietal Rhone white).